bmwcca/chapter-wordpress-theme/wp-content/plugins/content-views-query-and-display-post-page/README.txt

 == Changelog ==

+= 2.0.2 - 2018/04/09 =
+* Update: Use SEO friendly URL for normal pagination.
+Redirect /?vpage=NUMBER to new friendly URL depending on which page the pagination is showing on
+* Compatible Fix: Excerpt of posts created by the Cornerstone Page Builder plugin is incorrect
+* Tweak: Update content of the Settings page and description of some settings

 = 1.9.9.6 - 2018/01/19 =
 * Fix: Embedded URLs (that are on their own line) in post content shows in the excerpt